-Here’s a look at when soft vs. hard credit inquiries may be used:
+Here’s a look at when soft vs. hard credit inquiries (also known as a soft pull and hard pull) may be used:

 |Soft Inquiries||Hard Inquiries|

 Hard inquiries, on the other hand, can reduce your score by a few points each.
-Inquiries can remain on your credit reports for up to two years.
-If you’re rate shopping for a car loan, mortgage or other loan, inquiries that occur within the same 30-day window are treated as a single inquiry for credit scoring.
+Inquiries can remain on your credit reports for up to 2 years.
+If you’re rate shopping for a car loan, mortgage, or other loan, inquiries that occur within the same 30-day window are treated as a single inquiry for credit scoring.

 - Payment history: 35% of your score